 CID 589

-Comment: “Key Data field in M1 and M2 ‘need not be encrypted’ - be more precise about conditions under which it can be, or must be, encrypted”
+Comment: “Key Data field in M1 and M2 ‘need not be encrypted’”

-Proposed Change: “See comment”
+Proposed Change: “be more precise about conditions under which it can be, or must be, encrypted”

 Discussion: These fields aren’t encrypted.
 I’m not sure why the text was so imprecise but I think it’s safe to say “is not encrypted”.